 Are Some Molds More Hazardous Than Others?

 Many people think that there are certain types of mold which are much more hazardous than others, and that some molds are not harmful at all.
 To the contrary, the Environmental Protection Agency, the California Department of Public Health, and other important authorities recognize that all molds have the potential to make people sick.
 Indeed, these authorities recognize that any mold can make anyone sick, whether they are allergic to mold or not.

 However, certain molds may potentially be more dangerous because of their toxic potential and their ability to produce mycotoxins.
 For instance, the California Department of Public Health indicates that “perhaps” some molds are more hazardous than others because certain types of molds (such as Stachybotrys chartarum) may produce compounds with toxics known as mycotoxins.
 While a mold may not always be producing mycotoxins because of factors that affect its growth cycle, mycotoxins can be a concern for many reasons when they are being produced, including being a potential health hazard.
 As the California Department of Public Health notes, “When produced, mycotoxins may be present in both living and dead spores, as well as materials that were contaminated with mold.”

 Do you have a mold problem?

 Read our step-by-step instructions of what to do if you have a mold problem in your residence.
-If you believe your health has suffered or you have incurred other damages, contact our mold attorneys for a free, no-obligation case evaluation.
+If you believe your health has suffered or you have incurred other damages, contact our mold attorneys to see if you have a case.